Last Updated on June 2, 2025

 Posterior Surface

-Superior Surface
+Superior (Dorsal) Surface

-It is convex from side to side, is concave in the anteroposterior axis, and supports a fat pad situated anterior to the Achilles tendon.
+- Nonarticular portion: Forms about one-third of the total superior surface and extends posteriorly to form the heel.
+It is convex side-to-side, concave anteroposteriorly, and supports a fat pad situated anterior to the Achilles tendon.

 The anterior facet lies on the anterior process of the calcaneus and articulates with the anterior calcaneal facet on the talus.